ARCTraining/hpc2-software/book/course/containers.md

 actual virtual machine, where what's seen by running code can be entirely different to the hypervisor's operating system.
-Additionally, with a virtual machine, you have to choose how much RAM you allocate when you start it up, unlike a container which case use all of the host system's memory, in the same way a normal process can.
+Additionally, with a virtual machine, you have to choose how much RAM you allocate when you start it up, unlike a container which can use all of the host system's memory, in the same way a normal process can.
 This lack of total containment also means you get full access to the network and GPUs of the host.